hdumcke/multipass-orchestrator/README.md

 ## Installation

-You need Multipass to use this orchstrator.
+You need Multipass to use this orchestrator.

 Simply run:
 ```